 - Find support.
 Ask a parent, teacher, or Learning Coach for feedback or help when needed.
 Sharing your deadlines is important because it holds you accountable, making you less likely to miss or change deadlines.

-- Get creative.
-Find ways to make setting deadlines fun.
+- Get creative by finding ways to make setting deadlines fun.
 Make a chart, create a calendar, or draw a picture to visualize the process of finishing your project.

-Here is a printable worksheet to help you set deadlines.
+Here is a printable worksheet to help you set deadlines for achieving goals.
 Start by answering the questions at the top of the worksheet, which will help you think carefully about your project or goal.
-In the “Additional notes” section, record any strategies you will use, such as rewards or activities.
+In the “Additional Notes” section, record any strategies you will use, such as rewards or activities.
 Once the first page of the worksheet is filled out, you can set it aside or post it on your wall.

 Next, cut out the step sections on the dotted line.
 Ten sections are included in the worksheet, but you probably won’t need to do them all.
 Fill out the details and focus on completing one step at a time.

 What are your tips for setting deadlines?
-Do you think they help you achieve goals?
-Share your thoughts in the comments.
+Do you think they help you learn how to achieve goals?